-How Trump's Immigration Ban Affects Universities and Students
+How Trump's Immigration Ban Affects Students

 Today there are more than 16,000 students studying in the U.S. who are citizens of one of the seven countries named in President Trump's immigration order.
 A majority, some 12,000, are in graduate school.
 And it's a safe bet that most of these undergrad and grad students, if not all of them, are incredibly anxious about their futures thanks to the ban.